Problems paying your bill

 What happens if you don't pay your bill:

 We are only required to send you one reminder notice in a financial year.
-If you pay late again you may be sent a final notice and lose your right to pay by instalments.
+If you don't pay within 7 days of the due date you may be sent a final notice and lose your right to pay by instalments.

 If you receive a final notice you must pay the full amount.
 If you are unable to pay in full you must contact us straight away so we can help you.